Selling a Property

 The average purchase of a property takes 6 to 8 weeks from instruction to completion but please be aware there are no guarantees due to the complexity of the purchase process.

 At this time we will receive information from the estate agents regarding the transaction.
 We will receive the contract as well as official documents from the seller's solicitors.
 We will provide you with a copy of these documents for your information.
-We will also apply for searches at this time.
+At this stage we will ask you to confirm that you wish us to apply for searches.
 Depending on the area of the property, these may take longer depending on the local council.
+We will send you bank details and request £400.00 on account to cover any costs we incur at this stage.
+Please note that our compulsory Compliance Search Pack ID and AML checks are undertaken by X-Press Legal Services in Warrington.
+We will ask you to complete our ID checks (described below) provided by Thirdfort.

 As contracts are received, we will raise any enquiries to the sellers's solicitors.
 These may be based on the deeds and the results of searches, as well any you may wish to raise.